Merculous/GeekSnow-Stuff/README.md

 For Beehind, you can import bundles/plists for a specfic device as long as its supported by kloader.
 And speaking of kloader, you can update kloader updated by axi0mX here: https://github.com/axi0mX/ios-kexec-utils

+If you installed the mac version and you find in your home folder with the name of geeksn0w the resources.zip or just have all of the files it extracts, please make a pull request so we can have a working geeksn0w for mac.